Whole Earth Montessori

 What is a Montessori Classroom?

-The Montessori classroom, or Prepared Environment, allows children to explore their interests in a safe and supportive environment.
-The classroom nurtures exploration, discovery, and accomplishment, as it strives to meet the individual needs of the children.
-Neat and orderly, the materials are carefully, meticulously displayed.
-The activities are designed to foster concentration, self-discipline, and, most importantly, the confidence and independence for a life of learning.
-While academics are often the perceived focus, because they are so clearly identified and understood, a social dynamism underlies the entire classroom experience.
+The prepared environment of a Montessori classroom allows children to explore their interests in a safe and supportive atmosphere.
+A Montessori classroom meets the needs of the individual while nurturing a sense of exploration, discovery, and accomplishment.
+Neat and orderly, the materials are carefully and meticulously displayed.
+The design of each activity fosters concentration, self-discipline, and, most importantly, confidence and independence for a lifetime of learning.
+While academics are often the perceived focus of schooling, social dynamism underlies the classroom experience.
 As we like to say, social success leads to academic success.
-If children are happy, they’ll naturally want to learn.
+If children are happy, they will naturally want to learn.

 How are Montessori Teachers Trained?

-Montessori guides learn the principles and methods of the Montessori approach to education, both theoretically and with hands-on, practical, real-life experience, in accredited Association Montessori Internationale training centers throughout the world.
-In Montessori, teachers are referred to as guides, or directors and directresses, to emphasize the role of putting children in touch with their interests, as opposed to overt instruction.
+Montessori guides learn the principles and methods of the Montessori approach to education, both theoretically and with hands-on, practical, real-life experience, in accredited Association Montessori International training centers worldwide.
+In Montessori, teachers are referred to as guides, or directors and directresses, to emphasize their role of putting children in touch with their interests.
 As Montessori says, our purpose is to “help them to help themselves.”
 (The Absorbent Mind)